Abandoned Churches in West Virginia

 Noble Methodist Protestant Church

-The Noble Methodist Protestant Church, in Roane County, West Virginia, was constructed in 1906.
-This wood-frame structure is characterized by its wooden clapboard siding, 2/2 windows, and a stone foundation.
-The church’s design includes a gable front, which is topped by a belfry adorned with a hipped roof and a wooden spire.
+The Noble Methodist Protestant Church in Roane County, West Virginia, was constructed in 1906.
+Congregants had previously met at the Badgett Schoolhouse.
+The wood-frame structure is characterized by its wooden clapboard siding, 2/2 windows, and a stone foundation.
+The church’s design includes a gable front topped by a belfry adorned with a hipped roof and a wooden spire.
+As of 1989, the building had become a memorial church with services conducted twice a year.

 Webster County